 A board report guide and template

 Board members need effective board reports in order to make good decisions.
-Board reporting is a crucial part of good governance, and good reporting ensures that board reports are both clear and comprehensive.
+Board reports are a crucial part of good governance.

-Good board reporting should be clear and concise.
-It should give the board the ability to discharge its duties without ambiguity.
-It should include information which is relevant and also which is delivered in a timely fashion that aids in decision making.
+Good board reports are clear and concise.
+A good report should give the board the ability to discharge its duties without ambiguity.

 Key takeaways

-- Reports provide board directors the opportunity to hear from different stakeholders
+• Reports give board members the opportunity to hear from different stakeholders

 What does good board reporting look like?

-Good reporting should provide management with information which they can rely on when it comes to making their decisions.
+Good reports will provide board members with information that they can rely on when it comes to making their decisions.

 What can hinder good reporting?

-One problem with board packs is that they can too often be more backward looking than is necessary and this may not be helpful when it comes to allowing the board to plan its strategy going forward.
-They are also getting longer and more costly to produce.
+One problem with board reports is that they can too often be more backward looking than is necessary and this may not be helpful when it comes to allowing the board to plan its strategy going forward.

 The different types of board reports